mgouzenko/micro-pp/docs/Design_Document.md

 ###Registering a Route

 In order to register a route, you must call `add_route("/path", callback)` on the micro::app object.
 The path string can have multiple forward slashes in order to allow for flexibility in how routes are defined.
-Here are examples of various valid routes that can be registered to differnt callback function:
+Here are examples of various valid routes that can be registered to different callback function:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 application.add_route("/api", api_callback);